Stade de Luxembourg

 The Stade de Luxembourg is the national stadium of the Grand Duchy of Luxembourg, located in the Luxembourg City quarter of Gasperich.
-The stadium is host to Luxembourg's national football and rugby teams and is listed as a Category 4 stadium by UEFA allowing it to host international matches.
+The stadium is host to Luxembourg's national football and rugby teams, as well as the final of the Coupe de Luxembourg, and is listed as a Category 4 stadium by UEFA allowing it to host international matches.
 Construction on the stadium occurred between September 2017 and July 2021, missing the original 2019 target date for completion.
 On 1 September 2021, the stadium marked its official opening by hosting its first international match between the Luxembourg and Azerbaijan men's football teams as part of the 2022 FIFA World Cup qualifiers.
 The inauguration ceremony for the stadium took place later that month, on 25 September.
 The Stade de Luxembourg replaces the outdated Josy Barthel stadium, due for demolition.

 Design and construction

 The stadium's design was drawn up by local architectural firm Beng Architectes Associés in conjunction with the Hamburg-based Gerkan, Marg and Partners, and selected from a total of 25 submissions by Luxembourg's Minister of Sport and the Mayor of Luxembourg City in September 2014.
 The final design and construction plans were approved by a unanimous vote of Luxembourg City councillors on 5 December 2016.

 Initial ground works on the stadium began in March 2017, with construction work commencing on 21 August 2017, and an official ground breaking ceremony in the presence of Mayor Lydie Polfer held on 18 September 2017.
 Works were due to be completed by October 2019, with an estimated cost, at the beginning of construction, of 61.1 million euros, with 40 million euros to be covered by the Ministry of Sport, and the rest by the Luxembourg City municipality.
 However, due to construction delays, the stadium's completion was initially put back until 2020, before finally being completed in July 2021.
 Construction costs were revised up to approximately 80 million euros, with the Luxembourg City administration paying for the overrun.